+Hydrocodone Bitartrate

+and Acetaminophe

-Hydrocodone Bitartrate and Acetaminophen Tablets, USP CII evised: October 2019 WARNING: ADDICTION, ABUSE, AND MISUSE; RISK EVALUATION AND MITIGATION STRATEGY (REMS); LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; CYTOCHROME P450 3A4 INTERACTION; HEPATOTOXICITY; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS Addiction, Abuse, and Misuse Hydrocodone Bilartrate And Acetaminophen Tablets expose patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing Hydrocodone Bilartrate And Acetaminophen Tablets, and monitor all patients regularly for the development of these behaviors and conditions [see WARNINGS].
-Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS):
+Hydrocodone Bitartrate and Acetaminophen Tablets.
+USP CII

+Revised August 2020 WARNING: ADDICTION ARUSE AND MISUSE: RISK EVALUATION AND MITIGATION STRATEGY (REMS): LIFE-THREATENING IRATORY DEPRESSION; ACCIDENTAL INGESTION; NEONATAL OPIOID WITHDRAWAL SYNDROME; CYTOCHROM 3A4 INTERACTION; HEPATOTOXICITY; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS

+Hydrocodone Bitartrate And Acetaminophen Tablets expose patients and other users to the risks of opioid addiction

+Addiction, Abuse, and Misuse

-To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a REMS for these products [see Warnings].
-Under the requirements of the REMS, drug companies with approved opioid analgesic products must make REMS-compliant education programs available to healthcare providers.
-Healthcare providers are strongly encouraged to complete a REMS-compliant education program, counsel patients and/or their caregivers, with every prescription, on safe use, serious risks storage, and disposal of these products, emphasize to patients and their caregivers the importance of reading the Medication Guide every time it is provided by their pharmacist, and consider other tools to improve patient, household, and community safety Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur with use of Hydrocodone Bitartrate and Acetaminophen Tablets.
-Monitor for respiratory depression, especially during initiation of Hydrocodone Bitartrate and Acetaminophen Tablets or following a dose increase from WADWOOD initiation of Hydro [see WARNINGS].
-Accidental Ingestion Accumental ingestion of Hydrocodone Bitartrate and Acetaminophen Tablets, especially by children, can result in a fatal overdose of Hydrocodone Bitartrate and Acetaminophen Tablets [see WARNINGS].
-Neonatal Opioid Withdrawal Syndrome Prolonged use of Hydrocodone Bitartrate and Acetaminophen Tablets during pregnancy can Prolonged use of hydrocoole blarrate and Acetaminophen rables during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
-If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see WARNINGS].
-Cytochrome P450 3A4 Interaction Cytochrome P450 3A4 inheraction The concomitant use of Hydrocodone Bitartrate and Acetaminophen Tablets with all Cytochrome P450 3A4 inhibitors may result in an increase in hydrocodone plasma concentrations, which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.
-In addition, discontinuation of a concomitantly used Cytochrome P450 3A4 inducer may result in an increase in hydrocodone plasma concentrations.
-Monitor patients receiving Hydrocodone Bitartrate and Acetaminophen Tablets and any Cytochrome P450 3A4 inhibitor or inducer for signs of respiratory depression or sedation [see CLINICAL PHARMACOLOGY, WARNINGS, PRECAUTIONS; Drug Interactions].
-Hepatotoxicity Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
-Most of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4,000 milligrams per day, and often involve more than one acetaminophen-containing product [see WARNINGS, OVERDOSAGE].
-Risks From Concomitant Use With Renzodiazenines Or Other CNS Depressants Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcohol, may result in profound sedation, respiratory depression coma, and death [see WARNINGS, PRECAUTIONS; Drug Interactions] Reserve concomitant prescribing of Hydrocodone Bitartrate and Acetaminophen Tablets and benzodiazepines or other CNS depressants for use in patients for whom alternative treatment options are inadequate.
+Bitartrate And Acetaminophen Tablets, and monitor all patients regularly for the development of these behaviors and onditions [see WARNINGS Opioid Analgesic Risk Evaluation and Mitigation Strategy (REMS): To ensure that the benefits of opioid analgesics outweigh the risks of addiction, abuse, and misuse, the Food and Drug Administration (FDA) has required a REMS for these products [see Warnings].
+Under the requirements of the REMS, drug companies with approved opioid analgesic products must make REMS-compliant education programs available ders.
+Healthcare providers are strongly encouraged to complete a REMS-compliant education program, counsel patients and/or their caregivers, with every prescription, on safe use, serious risks, storage, and disposal o these products, emphasize to patients and their caregivers the importance of reading the Medication Guide every time it is provi

+- by their pharmacist, and consider other tools to improve patient, household, and community safety - Life-Threatening Respiratory Depression

+Serious, life-threatening, or fatal respiratory depression may occur with use of Hydrocodone Bitartrate and Acetaminophen Tablets.
+Monitor for respiratory depression, especially during initiation of Hydrocodone Bitartrate and Acetaminophen Tablets or following a dose increase [see WARNINGS] Accidental Ingestion

+Accidental ingestion of Hydrocodone Bitartrate and Acetaminophen Tablets, especially by children, can result in a fatal overdose of Hydrocodone Bitartrate and Acetaminophen Tablets [see WARNINGS] Neonatal Opioid Withdrawal Syndrome

+Prolonged use of Hydrocodone Bitartrate and Acetaminophen Tablets during pregnancy can result in neonatal opioid withdrawal syndrome, which may be life-threatening if not recognized and treated, and requires management according to protocols developed by neonatology experts.
+If opioid use is required for a prolonged period in a pregnant woman, advise the patient of the risk of neonatal opioid withdrawal syndrome and ensure that appropriate treatment will be available [see WARNINGS]

+Cytochrome P450 3A4 Interaction

+The concomitant use of Hydrocodone Bitartrate and Acetaminophen Tablets with all Cytochrome P450 3A4 inhibitors may result in an increase in hydrocodone plasma concentrations, which could increase or prolong adverse reactions and ma cause potentially fatal respiratory depression.

+In addition, discontinuation of a concomitantly used Cytochrome P450 3A4 inducer may result in an increase in bone plasma concentrations.
+Monitor patients receiving Hydrocodone Bitartrate and Acetaminophen Tablets and pochrome P450 3A4 inhibitor or inducer for signs of respiratory depression or sedation [see CLINICAL any Cytoch HARMACOLOGY, WARNINGS, PRECAUTIONS; Drug Interactions].

+epatotoxicity Acetaminophen has been associated with cases of acute liver failure, at times resulting in liver transplant and death.
+Nost of the cases of liver injury are associated with the use of acetaminophen at doses that exceed 4,000 milligrams pe day, and often involve more than one acetaminophen-containing product [see WARNINGS, OVERDOSAGE].

+Risks From Concomitant Use With Benzodiazepines Or Other CNS Depressants

+Concomitant use of opioids with benzodiazepines or other central nervous system (CNS) depressants, including alcoho may result in profound sedation, respiratory depression, coma, and death [see WARNINGS, PRECAUTIONS; Drug

+Reserve concomitant prescribing of Hydrocodone Bitartrate and Acetaminophen Tablets and benzodiazepines or oth CNS depressants for use in patients for whom alternative treatment options are inadequate

 Limit dosages and durations to the minimum required.
+Follow patients for signs and symptoms of respiratory depression and sedation